 Tennessee WMU offers and promotes many ways for individuals, churches, and associations to participate in ministries with local, state, national, and global influence.
-The following information showcases a few of those ministry avenues.
-Check back for a list of ministry sites across the state where your church can serve or partner with to share Christ.
+The following information showcases some of those ministry avenues.
 If you have any questions, contact Jacki Holleman.

-Christian Women’s Job Corp / Christian Men’s Job Corp
+Christian Women’s Job Corps / Christian Men’s Job Corps

 CWJC/CMJC is a ministry of National Woman’s Missionary Union (WMU).
 Through CWJC/CMJC you can be part of a ministry that changes lives through Bible Study, Job Skills Training, Life Skills and Mentorship/Discipleship.

-Click the link below for a current list of sites with ministry needs and opportunities.
+Click the link below for more information, a list of Tennessee sites with contact information, and a list of site ministry needs.
 To learn more about being involved, contact Janice Carter, Tennessee WMU CWJC/CMJC State Coordinator.

 Missionary Houses in Mt.
 Juliet